 - Communicate any accommodations concerns or needed adjustments in a timely manner with the disability coordinator directly including but not limited to service cancellations.

-Each accommodation plan is unique and based on the student’s needs as well as the supporting documentation.
-For the best experience, there needs to be planning and open communication between the Disabilities Coordinator and you, the student every semester you are seeking accommodations.
-Accommodation letters are not done automatically and academic accommodations are not retroactive.
+Each academic adjustment plan may be unique based on each student’s current needs and desires as well as the supporting documentation.
+For the best experience, planning and open communication between the College’s Disabilities Services Coordinator and the student is necessary every semester academic adjustments are requested.
+Academic adjustment letters are not created automatically and academic adjustments are not provided retroactively.

-- The student discloses their disability/disabilities to the Disabilities Coordinator and fills out a Disclosure Form
+✓ A student discloses her/her disability/disabilities to the Disabilities Services Coordinator and completes a Disclosure Form.

 - Extended time for testing